CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 This chamber has been crudely arranged as a living space, with thick furs serving as makeshift carpets, ancient trophies adorning the walls, and a large bed situated in the north.
 A brazier filled with glowing coals emits a warm light.
 To the south of the room stands a round table surrounded by several chairs.
 Near the table, on the floor, lies an unconscious and severely beaten molekin.
 ```

-King Grol, an elderly yet formidable bugbear with 45 hit points, presides over the Cragmaws through sheer force and intimidation.
+King Grom, an elderly yet formidable Ferralkin with 45 hit points, presides over the Mountainmaws through sheer force and intimidation.
 Though age has bent his shoulders and stooped his back, his agility and strength are still impressive.
-Grol is relentless and unforgiving, and none of the Cragmaw tribe dare cross him.
+Grom is relentless and unforgiving, and none of the Mountainmaw tribe dare cross him.

-Grol is accompanied by Snarl, a wolf with 18 hit points, and a doppelganger posing as a female drow.
-This doppelganger, Vyerith, serves as a messenger from the Black Spider and has come to obtain Burrowbard Stoneseeker and the map to Wave Echo Cave from King Grol.
-However, Grol is more inclined to sell the map rather than hand it over, leading to negotiations between him and the drow.
+Grom is accompanied by Snarl, a wolf with 18 hit points, and a doppelganger posing as a female drow.
+This doppelganger, Vyerith, serves as a messenger from the Black Spider and has come to obtain Burrowbard Stoneseeker and the map to Wave Echo Cave from King Grom.
+However, Grom is more inclined to sell the map rather than hand it over, leading to negotiations between him and the drow.
 Vyerith initially wishes to question Burrowbard to ascertain if anyone else possesses knowledge of the mine's location before planning to eliminate the molekin and destroy the map.

 In the event that the villains have been forewarned of an impending attack, Vyerith conceals herself behind the northeastern door, leaving it slightly ajar in anticipation of ambushing intruders from behind.
-King Grol holds Burrowbard as a hostage and is prepared to execute the molekin if the characters don't withdraw.
+King Grom holds Burrowbard as a hostage and is prepared to execute the molekin if the characters don't withdraw.

 **Arrow Slits.** The arrow slits are located 15 feet above ground level outside, and the occupants within are not actively keeping watch.
 Consequently, they are unlikely to detect intruders moving around the exterior of the castle.